 Keep your skin clean.
 Throw away bandages you use to cover your skin sores.
 Throw away or wash in hot water clothing that has contact with your skin sores.
 Wash your sheets and towels in hot water.

-Resting in bed until your fever goes down is advised.
+Rest in bed until your fever goes down.

 For pain, you can take a type of medicine called NSAIDs.
 You do not need a prescription for NSAIDs.